Westcliffe Colorado Adventures in the Sangre de Cristo Mountains

 You can even take your paddle board out on the waters, but you’d probably rather drive to the reservoir then.
 But you can only drive to Balman Reservoir with a high clearance Jeep or the like.

 Or consider a short backpacking hike to the reservoir, as there is amazing dispersed camping to be found all around the small reservoir.
-The walk around the reservoir itself takes only about 15-20 minutes, depending on how quickly you can cross two creeks and pick your way through some brush on the far side, where the trail is not easy to make out.
+The walk around the reservoir itself takes only about 15-20 minutes, depending on how quickly you can cross two creeks and pick your way through some brush on the far side, where the trail is not so easy to make out.

 Begin this Westcliffe hike in the Sangre de Cristo Mountains to Balman Reservoir from the Lake Creek Campground (8,340’ elevation).
 This completely first-come-first-served BLM campground offers eleven sites.
 We camped here two nights in site #1, a shady, streamside site and we didn’t see another soul.